jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Memory
 ------

 An added benefit to the `Canonical` model, is that it it tends to live in memory.
 This means that changes to it don't not require any [data migrations](database-conventions.md#upgrade-scripts).
 You would only refactor the [conversion](aspects.md#conversion) code.
-That makes it lower impact and more flexible.
+That makes it lower impact and more flexible too.

 Standard ESB vs Custom ESB
 --------------------------

 There is standard `Enterprise Service Bus` software.
-Yet, you could also build a *custom* one.
+Yet, we could also build a *custom* one.
 The concepts might be easier to implement than you think.
 Standard `ESB's` are complex and have a steep learning curve, require training, specialists.
 This all while you are going to have to *custom program* much of the [message conversion](aspects.md#conversion) yourself anyway, and design your own [`Canonical`](#canonical-model) model, which is basically all of the work.
 Therefore building one yourself may certainly be an option.

 ESB Model
 ---------

 On top of a [`Canonical`](#canonical-model) model, we might need more facilities.
-The `ESB` could offer a [model](patterns.md#entity) for administrating [`Connection`](#connections) settings and register [`Enterprises`](#enterprises) that can log in to our [system](#connectiontypes) to get access to our services.
+The `ESB` could offer a [model](patterns.md#entity) for administrating [`Connection`](#connections) settings and register [`Enterprises`](#enterprises) that can log in to our [system](#connectiontypes) to get access to the services.

 Next: The main [entities](patterns.md#entity) of the `ESB` model: